 This will start an OpenMP region.
-A team of threads will be be created, the code inside the parallel block will be executed concurrently by all threads.
+The OpenMP runtime will create a team of threads.
+The code inside the parallel block will be executed concurrently by all threads.

 HelloWorld

 SOURCE

 - 1) Create OpenMP version of HelloWorld (either C/C++ or Fortran)

 - a) Create parallel region

 - b) Every thread prints Hello World

 - c) Close the parallel region

 - 2) Compile the program (you can use GNU or Intel compiler)

 - 3) Execute the program